aromanino/tokenmanager/README.md

 where:
 * decode_token: string containing access_token to encode and check validity

-The enpoint response is an object defined as bellow:
+The endpoint response is an object defined as bellow:

  response ==> {valid:"", error:"", error_message: ""}